scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

       associative = True
       commutative = True

-The name and arity are required attributes, while the others are optional and influence the behavior of the operations.
+The name is a required attribute, while the others are optional and influence the behavior of the operations.
+By default, operations are variadic and neither commutative nor associative.
 Nested associative operations have to be variadic and are automatically flattened.
 Furthermore, regular variables behave similar to sequence variables as arguments of associative functions, because the associativity allows arbitrary parenthesization of arguments: